 RLTY Short Volume

-Cohen & Steers Real Estate Opportunities Income Fund (RLTY) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $264.2M, listed on NYSE, carrying a beta of 1.02 to the broader market.
-The Fund’s primary investment objective is high current income.
-Led by James Giallanza, public since 2022-02-24.
+Cohen & Steers Real Estate Opportunities & Income Fund (RLTY) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $264.9M, listed on NYSE, carrying a beta of 1.00 to the broader market.
+Cohen & Steers Real Estate Opportunities & Income Fund is a closed-end balanced mutual fund launched and managed by Cohen & Steers Capital Management, Inc. Led by James Giallanza, public since 2022-02-24.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.